pangpang20/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 The scheduler enables both cron-based and event-driven execution of dbt commands in the user’s data platform.
 Specifically, it handles:

 - Cron-based execution of dbt Cloud jobs that run on a predetermined cadence
+- Event-driven execution of dbt Cloud jobs that run based on the completion of another job
-- Event-driven execution of dbt Cloud CI jobs triggered by pull requests to the dbt repo
+- Event-driven execution of dbt Cloud CI jobs triggered by pull requests to the dbt repo (e.g. "merge jobs")
 - Event-driven execution of dbt Cloud jobs triggered by API
 - Event-driven execution of dbt Cloud jobs manually triggered by a user to "Run Now"